Marcia Hines: 1974–1984: Queen of Pop and beyond

 When Jesus Christ Superstar finished in February 1974, Hines joined the jazz orchestra Daly-Wilson Big Band, releasing the album Daly-Wilson Big Band featuring Marcia Hines in 1975.
-Hines' vocals were on the cover songs "Ain't No Mountain High Enough" and "Do You Know What It Means to Miss New Orleans?".
+Hines's vocals were on the cover songs "Ain't No Mountain High Enough" and "Do You Know What It Means to Miss New Orleans?".
 Hines toured with Daly-Wilson Big Band from Australia to United States, supporting B. B. King and Wilson Pickett in Los Angeles, then to Europe and into Soviet Union for a month.
 During late 1974 Hines also performed as the backing vocalist on Jim Keays' solo concept album The Boy from the Stars.

-A record contract with Robie Porter's Wizard Records in July 1974 led to Hines' first solo single, a cover version of James Taylor's "Fire and Rain", that peaked at number 17 on the Australian singles charts in May 1975.
+A record contract with Robie Porter's Wizard Records in July 1974 led to Hines's first solo single, a cover version of James Taylor's "Fire and Rain", that peaked at number 17 on the Australian singles charts in May 1975.
 Five Top Ten singles were released between 1976 and 1979, including her cover versions of Artie Wayne's "From the Inside", Burt Bacharach/Hal David's "I Just Don't Know What to Do with Myself", "What I Did for Love" (from A Chorus Line) and Karen Carpenter's "Something's Missing (in My Life)".

-Hines' biggest hit was with Tom Snow's "You", which reached number 2 in the singles charts in Australia in October 1977.
+Hines's biggest hit was with Tom Snow's "You", which reached number 2 in the singles charts in Australia in October 1977.
 It was an up-tempo dance song, later covered in the U.S. by Rita Coolidge.
 The song, however, nearly didn't make it to Marcia.
 Robie Porter had put the song into his "don't use" pile.
 Mark Kennedy, her backing band's drummer (ex-Spectrum, Doug Parkinson in Focus, Ayers Rock), saw the sheet music in the studio and began arguing the songs' worth to Porter.
 Porter subsequently changed his mind about the song.

 Top Ten Australian album chart success also occurred in the 1970s with Marcia Shines peaking at number 4 in January 1976, Shining number 3 in November 1976, Ladies and Gentlemen number 6 in August 1977 and Marcia Hines Live Across Australia number 7 in March 1978.
 Her albums have sold close to a million copies and Hines was the first Australian female performer to attain a Platinum record.